 He routinely represents prisoners at San Quentin who are charged with new in-prison offenses.
 He has won acquittals at jury trial in several San Quentin prison cases, as well as a dismissal after preliminary hearing in a case where his client faced 25 years to life.

-Mr. Coffino was an intellectual property and commercial litigator from 1996 to 2001 and began his criminal defense career in 2001 as a public defender in Lake County and Marin County.
-He now represents people facing criminal charges in state and federal court throughout the San Francisco Bay Area.Judicial Campaign
+Mr. Coffino was an intellectual property and commercial litigator from 1996 to 2001 and is also admitted to practice in New York.
+He began his criminal defense career in 2001 as a public defender in Lake County and Marin County.
+Mr. Coffino now represents people facing criminal charges in state and federal court throughout the San Francisco Bay Area.Judicial Campaign

 In 2016 in Marin County Mr. Coffino ran for election as a Superior Court Judge and received over 55,000 votes, or 47.51 percent of the total vote.
 No criminal defense attorney in county history has ever received more votes for judge.Published Opinions